snippits/snippit-ui/README.md

 3. Open an simple http server in the folder __public__. `python3 -m http.server`
 4. Use your web browser to open `http://127.0.0.1:8000/`

+# Important Note on Code Mapping
+* If your application does not contain DWARF (i.e. gcc -g), the Code section might be blank.
+* Please compile your program with `-g` flag to enjoy the code mapping.
+* The current version does not search for file, it uses the absolute path to locate the file.
+You must compile the binary on your machine in order to make code mapping work.

 # Example
 ``` bash
 ./scripts/parse.py -i /tmp/snippit/phase/740